Epoch Foundation Professor of International Management

 Professor of Marketing

-Juanjuan Zhang is the Epoch Foundation Professor of International Management and an Associate Professor of Marketing at the MIT Sloan School of Management.
+Juanjuan Zhang is the Epoch Foundation Professor of International Management and a Professor of Marketing at the MIT Sloan School of Management.

-Zhang has received the Frank M. Bass Award for the best marketing thesis, and is a two-time finalist for the John D. C. Little Award for the best marketing paper.
+Zhang has received the Frank M. Bass Award for the best marketing thesis, and is a three-time finalist for the John D. C. Little Award for the best marketing paper.
 In 2011, she was named a Marketing Science Institute Young Scholar, a title awarded to “potential leaders of the next generation of marketing academics.”